 Homatropine (Into the eye)

 Dilates your pupils during an eye exam or surgery.
-Also treats certain eye conditions.
+Also treats eye inflammation, including uveitis.

 Homatropaire, Isopto HomatropineThere may be other brand names for this medicine.